shivpatel03/shivpatel03/README.md

 ## Hi there 👋

 ### Welcome to my Portfolio
 Hello!
-I am Shiv, an incoming Software Developer at Lumenalta.
+I am Shiv, an Software Developer at Lumenalta.
 I specialize in Web Development, with a keen interest in Operating Systems, Database Management Systems, Algorithms, Machine Learning, and Software Architecture.
 I am passionate about learning more about software development and leveraging technologies to create impactful solutions.

 ### Projects
+- **NBA Lineup Prediction Application**: A machine learning model to predict NBA Lineups, written in Python
+- **Wildfire Simulation**: A Python application written to simulate grid-based wildfire spreads, utilizing the Monte Carlo sampling method
 - **Full Stack Auto Trading Website**: A trading platform created using Tailwind, React, MySQL, Express, and AWS
 - **Workout Tracker Website**: A website used to track workouts using React, Bootstrap, MongoDB, and Express
 - **Flight Planner Website**: A website developed using Test Driven Development practices using Java and Springboot, as well as a CI/CD Implementation
 - **Dynamic Roles Discord Bot**: A simple discord bot that allows users to choose what times of day to have a certain role, written using Node.js using the Discord.js API

 ### Skills
-- **Web Development**: JavaScript, React.js, Node.js, Express.js, MongoDB, PostgreSQL, HTML, CSS, PHP
+- **Web Development**: TypeScript, JavaScript, Nest.js, React.js, Node.js, Express.js, MongoDB, PostgreSQL, HTML, CSS, PHP
 - **Dev-Ops**: Jenkins, Docker
 - **Cloud Services**: Google Cloud Platform